DR. S.V. SINGH, OMBUDSPERSON - E-mail ID: ombudsperson@santosh.ac.in Appointment Notification for the Post of Vice Chancellor

 • Self-directed learning to achieve broad objectives

-Post Graduate Training program:
+Post Graduate Training program

 Teaching methodology: